 These figures assume that you both agree to divorce and that there are no disputes about the division of your finances or care for your children.
-Additional charges may apply if you need help to reach agreement in these things.
+Additional charges may apply if you need help to reach agreement in these matters.

 A. Yes.
 If you have decided to separate, but do not want to consider a divorce for the time being, a Deed of Separation or Deed of Financial Agreement in Contemplation of Divorce is strongly recommended.

 A. In the case of an uncontested divorce you will not be required to appear in Court.
-A court appearance will only normally be necessary if you cannot agree a financial settlement and the case goes to a hearing or if you cannot agree the arrangements for looking after your children.
+A Court appearance will normally only be necessary if you cannot agree a financial settlement and the case goes to a hearing or if you cannot agree the arrangements for looking after your children.

 A. There are a number of things to consider here: